-Intensive care in small groups and the promotion of interdisciplinary cooperation offer our graduates ideal conditions for starting their work in museums and in the preservation of monuments and buildings.
+Intensive supervision in small groups and the promotion of interdisciplinary cooperation offer our graduates optimal conditions for starting work at museums and in the preservation of architectural and art monuments.

-The work on irretrievable works of art requires the scientific and practical competence of restorers time and time again.
-The study of art technology, preservation and restoration of art and cultural heritage at the Dresden University of the Arts prepares optimally for these challenges through its comprehensive, scientifically sound and at the same time practice-oriented course offerings.
+Working on irreplaceable works of art constantly challenges the scientific and practical competence of restorers.
+The study of art technology, conservation and restoration of art and cultural assets at the Dresden University of Fine Arts prepares students optimally for these challenges with its comprehensive, scientifically sound and at the same time very practice-oriented range of courses.

-The Restoration degree program gains its pan-European appeal through an innovative study program and state-of-the-art studios and laboratories for research and teaching.
+The course of studies in Restoration gains its Europe-wide attractiveness through an innovative study programme and modernly equipped studios and laboratories for research and teaching.

-The restructuring of the teaching program in the context of the Bologna Process has further sharpened the study profile.
-The course takes proven elements of training into account and consistently develops them further.
-The basic five-year study also meets the requirements of the European specialized organizations E.C.C.O. and ENCoRE and continues to lead directly to the diploma equivalent to the Master's degree.
+The restructuring of the teaching programme in the context of the Bologna Process has further sharpened the study profile.
+The study programme takes account of proven elements of education and consistently develops them further.
+The undergraduate five-year course also meets the requirements of the European professional organisations E.C.C.O. and ENCoRE and continues to lead directly to a diploma, which is equivalent to a Master's degree.

-Specializations in the field of art technology, conservation and restoration are offered in three subject categories:
+Specialisations in the fields of art technology, conservation and restoration are offered in three subject classes:

 - Painting on mobile picture carriers